AdobeDocs/experience-manager-65.en/help/communities/sync.md

    `system`

-   `rep:cache` (since we use sticky sessions, we need not sync this node to different publishers).
+   `rep:cache` (because sticky sessions are used, you do not need to sync this node to different publishers).

    ![user-sync-listner](assets/user-sync-listner.png)